OpenEXR bindings for Python

 out.writePixels({'R' : Rs, 'G' : Gs, 'B' : Gs })

-Prerequisite is the OpenEXR library.
-For a Debian-based Linux:
+Prerequisite is Python 2.5 and up, and the OpenEXR C++ library.

 Change log